lineality/Online_Voting_Using_One_Time_Pads/README.md

 ?. one pad per set of elections vs. two pads per single election (backup pads?)

+individual permission drop-off folders (like S3)

+anonymized ballots (storing data without direct connection to user information)

+face-picture when sending in vote

+vote by phone system, tied to that phone...(note: if you loose the phone)

 ## Proposed Steps for Secure Online Voting (section under construction)